infobloxopen/db-controller/docs/index.md

 Status is where keep the state used by the reconciler.
 The two parts of the Status that are important are:

-* MatchedLabel: The name of the label that was successfully matched against the fragment key names in the db-controller configMap
+* MatchedLabel: The name of the label that was successfully matched in the db-controller configMap
 * ConnectionInfo[]: connection info about the database that is projected into a client accessible secret

-There is also a fragmentKey that is the same as the MatchedLabel, but not sure there are two items versus one ***TBD***.

 In this part we will look at the UpdateStatus function sequence and the proposed changes to support dynamic database creation while leaving much of